 Dartmouth Digital Commons Citation

 Herbert, Silvia; Bera, Agnieszka; Nerz, Christiane; Kraus, Dirk; Peschel, Andreas; Goerke, Christiane; Meehl, Michael; Cheung, Ambrose; and Gotz, Friedrich, "Molecular Basis of Resistance to Muramidase and Cationic Antimicrobial Peptide Activity of Lysozyme in Staphylococci" (2007).
-Open Dartmouth: Published works by Dartmouth faculty.
+Dartmouth Scholarship.
 2972.